akaariai/fabric/README.rst

 into other Python code, providing a Pythonic interface to the SSH protocol suite at a higher level than that provided by e.g. the ``Paramiko`` library (which Fabric itself uses.)

+This fork implements minimal changes to make fabric work on Python 3.4.
+The fork mostly works, but there is one known failure, output from remote machine is sometimes printed as r'output' instead of just output.